You are here: Home > Government in Ireland > National government > The Irish Government > Attorney General

 Attorney General

-• Advising the Government on all the constitutional and legal issues which arise in connection with or at Government meetings.
-This includes advising whether proposed legislation complies with the provisions of the Irish Constitution, Acts and Treaties of the European Union or other international treaties to which Ireland has acceded.
+• Advising whether proposed legislation complies with the provisions of the Irish Constitution, Acts and Treaties of the European Union or other international treaties

-• Representating the public in all legal proceedings for the enforcement of law in Ireland and the assertion or protection of public rights
+• Representing the public in all legal proceedings for the enforcement of law and the assertion or protection of public rights

 Chief State Solicitor's Office